nuxtus/website/docs/upgrade.md

 # Upgrade

 Once deployed you can upgrade to the latest version of Nuxtus by individually updating the associated components.
+You can find your current version of Nuxtus

 ## Nuxt update